 Research indicates that diversity is good for companies.
-Studies of workforce diversity have found that companies with more diverse workforces are more likely to have returns above the national median for their industries.14
+Studies of workforce diversity have found that companies with more diverse workforces are more likely to have returns above the national median for their industries.12

-- [The fund] will vote for proposals to improve diversity and equity in the workplace, as long as those plans do not set arbitrary or unreasonable goals or require companies to hire people who are not well-qualified for their positions.
-It will assess these proposals case by case. - [The fund] will vote for proposals to prohibit discrimination in employment, including proposals to expand or clarify anti-discrimination policies. - [The fund] will vote for proposals that ask companies to report on pay equity, including differences in pay based on gender, race or ethnicity, in their workforces.
+- [The fund] will vote for proposals to improve diversity and equity in the workplace if those plans do not set arbitrary or unreasonable goals or require companies to hire people who are not well-qualified for their positions.
+It will assess these proposals case by case. - [The fund] will vote for proposals to prohibit discrimination in employment, including proposals to expand or clarify anti-discrimination policies or sexual harassment policies and to report on the effects of policies that limit employees' right to seek redress. - [The fund] will vote for proposals that ask companies to report on pay equity, including differences in pay based on gender, race or ethnicity, in their workforces.